hackerbay/interview/sales-bdr.md

-  # Business Development Representive Interview

 <img src="https://raw.githubusercontent.com/hackerbay/interview/master/companylogo.png" alt="HackerBay Logo" width="100" height="100">

-# HackerBay Interview.
+# Business Development Representive Interview at HackerBay

 Thank you for interviewing with HackerBay.
 Please note this is a full time job and you’re required to work 40 hrs/week.
 You’ll not be legally allowed to work for anyone else when you’re working with us.